hugo-vrijswijk/scala-cli-setup/README.md

 ## Inputs

+- `scala-cli-version` (optional): scala-cli version to install
+  - "latest" to install the latest version.
 - `jvm` (optional): JVM to install
   - one of the options from `cs java --available`.
   - if left empty either the existing JVM will be used or Coursier will install its default JVM.